Filtering (masking out) colors can be a very useful tool when one wishes to visually

 touching the current image state.
 This will simply create a new image (assuming there’s

-a free HK) and will apply the filter on it.
+a free HK) and will apply the filter on it. - Pixel is valid if all 3 components are in range

 For 3 components (channels) images, it’s sometimes essential to filter the pixels as